avast/rabbitmq-scala-client/README.md

 lets the consumer handle other messages (if they can be processed).

 ### Bind/declare arguments
 There is an option to specify bind/declare arguments for queues/exchanges as you may read about at [RabbitMQ docs](https://www.rabbitmq.com/queues.html).
-Check [reference.conf](core/src/main/resources/reference.conf) or following example for usage:
+Example of configuration with HOCON:
 ```hocon
   producer {
     name = "Testing" // this is used for logging etc.